Home

 Mine is bigger than yours!

-A Long-tailed Macaque and her infant It was a relief, a month later, to see some Long Tailed Macaques (left, aka Crab-eating Macaque) Macaca fascicularis.
-These were wild and protected in Tanjung Puting NP, where no one is allowed to feed them!
+It was nice to see wild Long Tailed Macaques (aka Crab-eating Macaque) Macaca fascicularis that are protected, and not fed human food!
+In Tanjung Puting NP, Indonesia, no one is allowed to feed them!
 The smallest of the macaque family, they are grey-brown, and some mature ones have cheek tufts.
 They live in groups of up to 30 individuals and gather by the dozens in trees near the river in the evening.
-These macaques do eat invertebrates (including crabs, hence the name), but are also found in cultivated lands raiding crops.
+These macaques do eat invertebrates (including crabs, hence the name) but are also found in cultivated lands raiding crops.
 Photo © Amanda Hacking, Tanjung Puting NP, Borneo Indonesia

 Much of the above information on lesser apes - Gibbons, Long-tailed Macaques and Proboscis Monkeys - comes from a guidebook to Tanjung Punting National Park by BMF Galdikas & G Shapiro